zenetys/rpm-guacamole-server/README.md

 Notes:
   - This RPM spec file creates a single package: guacamole-server14z
   - The package can be built easily using the script `rpmbuild-docker` provided in this repository.
 In order to use this script, _**a functional Docker environment is needed**_, with ability to pull CentOS (el6, el7) or Rocky Linux (el8) images from internet if not already downloaded.
-  - Support for Kubernetes in guacd is only included in el7 builds.
-It requires to link with libwebsockets which is currently only available in EPEL7.
-Since we did not need Kubernetes support for our tests we did not push to support it for other versions.
+  - Support for Kubernetes in guacd is not included in el6 build.

 How to build?
 ```